-2. Statutory framework and content/location of embedded safeguarding
+2. Statutory framework and content/location of embedded safeguarding.

-- 2.1 The Education Act 2002 Section 175, (Section 157 for Independent Trusts) places a statutory responsibility on the Trustees to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the Trust. - 2.2 The development of appropriate procedures and the monitoring of good practice in the London Borough of Newham are the responsibilities of the Newham Safeguarding Children Partnership (NSCP).
-The development of appropriate procedures and the monitoring of good practice in the London Borough of Redbridge are the responsibilities of the Redbridge Safeguarding Children Partnership (RSCP).
+- 2.1 The Education Act 2002 Section 175, (Section 157 for Independent schools) places a statutory responsibility on the governing body to have policies and procedures in place that safeguard and promote the welfare of children who are pupils of the school. - 2.2 The development of appropriate procedures and the monitoring of good practice in the London Borough of Newham are the responsibilities of the Newham Safeguarding Children Partnership (NSCP).

-2.3 The Trust works in accordance with the following legislation and guidance:
+2.3 Our school works in accordance with the following legislation and guidance: